davidson-ben/davidson-ben.github.io/content/post/Ask a Scientist/index.md

   reading_time: false
 ---

-Presented a virtual lesson to high school students at Rhinelander High School about microplastics in the Great Lakes.
+Ben presented a virtual lesson to high school students at Rhinelander High School about microplastics in the Great Lakes.